ronjouch/marathon/README.md

 * if *SomeApplication* is not running, marathon will **run** it
 * else marathon will just **focus** it

-That way, after binding your favorite apps to a few easily-accessible keyboard shortcuts, you can access them with a single keypress and forget about alt-tab or clicking it in the dock / selector.
+That way, after binding your favorite apps to a few easily-accessible keyboard shortcuts, you can access them with a single keypress and forget about alt-tabbing or clicking on stuff in your dock / selector.

 Installation
 ------------